 Katrin Pahl received her PhD from the Department of Rhetoric at the University of California, Berkeley.
-In addition to her work in MLL, she serves as co-director of the Program for the Study of Women, Gender, and Sexuality.
+In addition to her work in the Department of German and Romance Languages and Literatures, she has served for many years as co-director of the Program for the Study of Women, Gender, and Sexuality.
 The arc of her research is situated in the field of affect and emotion studies with an emphasis on gender and sexuality.
-Three books (will) address the epistemological, aesthetic and political implications of emotionality while moving the emphasis from subjectivity to theatricality to sociability.

 Her first book, Tropes of Transport: Hegel and Emotion (Northwestern UP, 2012) demonstrates that a fresh analysis of Hegel’s thought offers an important resource for the theory of emotionality.
 It addresses emotions as transformational forces, which carry one out of oneself and to a different self, while introducing impersonal transports, such as release, juggle, acknowledging, tremble, and broken.

 Sex Changes with Kleist (Northwestern UP, 2019) shows that Kleist responded to the historical sex change (the emergence of the second sex and ensuing condemnation of same-sex desire) by multiplying the sex changes.
 Focusing on his theater – on the theatricality of his interventions and on the way his dramatic texts unhinge major tenets of classical European theater – Pahl probes Kleist’s appreciation for incoherence, his experimentation with alternative symbolic orders, his provocative understanding of emotion, and his camp humor.
 She proposes that sex might change again if we learn, with Kleist, to see what has long remained invisible and to speak to what could otherwise continue to remain unintelligible: queer female desire.